-You may be seeing advertisements for a new FDA-approved treatment for something called “PD.”
+You may be seeing advertisements for a new treatment for something called “PD.”
 Simply put, PD, or Peyronie’s Disease, is a curvature of the penis.
 Although it may be a little unsettling when it’s first noticed, PD is more common than you might think.
 In fact, it’s estimated that about 10% of men in the U.S. have some degree of PD.
 It typically presents as a painful, incomplete erection that occurs sometime after an injury from forceful intercourse.
 Scar tissue may develop and lead to a firm lump that restricts the elongation of the penis with an erection.

 There are many treatment options for PD and it may be more effective if done in the early stages, especially if there is pain and worsening curvature.
 Surgical and nonsurgical treatments are available.
 Nonsurgical options include anti-inflammatories and shockwave therapy and are typically most helpful during the early, painful stage.
 Although extracorporeal shockwave therapy showed small non-significant decreases in curvature and plaque in studies, it did work well for a reduction in pain.
 Some men also commonly use vacuum pump devices and manual traction to reduce the curve in their penis.
 The effectiveness of these methods is still being determined.